 Ever since consumer video cameras became available, video calling seemed to be just around the corner, promising easy integration of video and traditional telephony.
 On the business side, given the prevalence of meetings and the cost of assembling a group in one place, enterprises have had just as pervasive an expectation that video collaboration and conferencing will replace in-person, face-to-face communication, as well as the familiar "I'm on slide three" telephone presentation coordination.

 A variety of video collaboration products have been available for years now, and Internet video services continue to enable video collaboration at the departmental level.
-As a result, video traffic growth on the
+As a result, video traffic growth on the enterprise WAN is considerable, yet the benefits of video collaboration may or may not justify the cost.

 It's important to understand the value of video and determine and weigh it against the cost, because even "free" video tools use network capacity.
 Any policy on video collaboration begins with an analysis of video's impact on productivity.
 Plenty of research exists on the topic of video productivity gains, but trends suggest some of that research is out of date.